Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 All of the prices above are per site, not per hosting account.
 The one exception is the disk space add-on, which applies to your entire account.

-Kinsta Pros & Cons
+Kinsta Pros and Cons

 Pros